Bhaktispace/CustomerEngagementIntelligencePipeline/README.md

 * Automation: Identify at-risk users and engage them with personalized win-back campaigns.

 ## PHASE 8️⃣ – Power BI Dashboard (What to Build)
-“The dashboard progresses from high-level engagement health to explainability, segmentation, churn risk, and finally individual customer drill-down, enabling both strategic and tactical decision-making.”
+The dashboard progresses from high-level engagement health to explainability, segmentation, churn risk, and finally individual customer drill-down, enabling both strategic and tactical decision-making.

 Create a behaviorally aware engagement score at the customer level by combining:

-Purchase recency
+* Purchase recency

-Purchase frequency
+* Purchase frequency

-Web engagement activity
+* Web engagement activity

-Monetary value
+* Monetary value

 This score will be used to identify:

-High-value customers
+* High-value customers

-At-risk customers
+* At-risk customers

-Highly engaged non-buyers
+* Highly engaged non-buyers

+Executive Summary:

+This page provides a high level check of customer engagement.

 1️⃣ Executive Overview (Start Here)
 🎯 Purpose